20steps/collmex-bundle/README.md

 - [ ] Configurable caching of responses to prevent surpassing rate limit.
 - [ ] Provide some derived KPIs.
 - [ ] Full documentation and some examples.
+- [ ] Prepare for open sourcing of 20steps control.

 ## Installation